Derek Jeter is considered by many to be one of the best baseball players of his generation.

 In addition, the cards were not produced to the same levels as the major league issues from 1993.
 PSA has graded roughly 1600 copies, with less than 250 PSA 10's awarded.
 A PSA 10 Jeter Fleer Excel minor league rookie card sells for between $300 to $400.

-This one wins my choice as the best overall value of all Derek Jeter Rookie cards.
+This one wins my choice as the best Derek Jeter Rookie card value.

 6. 1992 Little Sun HS Prospects Derek Jeter RC #2